lxwsxmxn/money-tracking-app/README.md

 # MONEY TRACKING APP

-A simple app that help the user keeps track of their money.
+A simple app that help the user keep track of their money.